-(14) "Three-year period" means the three-year period beginning with the individual's initial enrollment date and ending three years later.
+(14) "Three-year period" means the three-year period beginning with the individual's initial waiver enrollment date and ending three years later.
 Subsequent three-year periods begin with the ending date of the previous three-year period and end three years later.

-(15) "Waiver eligibility span" means the twelve-month period following either an individual's initial enrollment date or a subsequent eligibility re-determination date.
+(15) "Waiver eligibility span" means the twelve-month period following either an individual's initial waiver enrollment date or a subsequent eligibility re-determination date.

 (C) Provider qualifications

 (1) Environmental accessibility adaptations shall be provided by an independent provider or an agency provider that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

 (2) A county board or a regional council of governments formed under section 5126.13 of the Revised Code by two or more county boards may provide environmental accessibility adaptations only when no other certified provider is willing and able.